 Take your tastebuds on a time-traveling journey from old altbier to Kürzer, the first altbier brewery to open in the Altstadt in 148 years.
 It’s a happening place for the younger generation because of its less bitter taste.
 Did you know that you lose the ability to distinguish bitter flavor as you age?
 This might explain why Uerige typically attracts an older crowd.

 Want to try it all?
-Join a German Tour through the Old Town with Beer Tastings or a 3-Hour Beer Tour with Local Dishes.
+Join a German Tour through the Old Town with Beer Tastings or a Brewery Tour with Alt Beer Tastings.

 2. Good coffee + coffee for good

 At Rösterei Vier, beans are roasted daily in batches of up to 10kg to ensure perfection every time.
 When you sip that smooth cup of joe, you can be sure exactly where those beans came from.
 It says so right on the menu.
 The roasters in Düsseldorf’s old city have formed partnerships with small farms around the world and work directly with the farmers to ensure quality of beans and quality of life for the workers.

 When you choose a takeaway cup, a €0.10 fee is added, which is used to plant a tree in Malawi to help aid reforestation efforts.

 Over the years, they’ve done great work with hygiene and sanitation efforts as well.
 Renting a glass water bottle at Rösterei Vier is €1.50, which is refunded upon return.
 Many guests choose to donate that change to the Malawi well-building fund, Kumanga.

 And while doing good is great… taste matters.
 And in this case, the taste is great.
 In fact, it’s one of the first coffees I’ve tried which was so good, there was no sugar needed.
 My latte was made with locally roasted beans and milk from a local cow.
 It doesn’t get much better than that.